Team6213/LearningJava/README.md

 # Labs
 At some point I will add in a program to each lab which will test your creations.
 Until then, I will check them myself.
-Copy/Paste your project into the Work folder for each lab, or create/open it there.
+Copy/Paste your project the folder for each lab, or create/open it there.

 - Lab 1 - Fundamentals (Chapter 1, 2, and 5)
 - Lab 2 - Decision Structures (Chapter 3)